-Some people love being in the company of others and can’t wait to get their next invitation to an event.
-It’s a different story for people living with social anxiety.
+Some people love being in the company of others and can’t wait to be around a lot of people.
+Yet this may be a different story for people living with social anxiety disorder.

 - rapid heart rate

 - shortness of breath

 Social anxiety can affect your interactions at school or work, but it doesn’t have to dominate your life.
 Treatment can help you manage the condition and become more comfortable in social situations.

 Here’s a look at a few ways to treat social anxiety.